 Exam candidates will be tested using a software generated exam booklet.
 The booklet will be destroyed when the exam is finished.
 The only paperwork the VE’s will handle are the answer sheets, NCVEC Form 605 and license copies.
 CSCE forms are available digitally and will be digitally signed and sent to the candidate as a PDF.
 All exam materials for ARRL/VEC submission will be scanned or imaged and sent to ARRL digitally in either PDF or Excel format.
 All original materials will be destroyed.
 Any exam materials retained by GSARA will be reprinted from digital files after scanning.

 Respectfully, GSARA VE Team

 ****Instructions for candidates registering for an FCC FRN before Exam day Required for e-filing with ARRL Applying for a new Amateur Radio license?
 Please register on your smart phone or on a computer.
 It’s very easy and only takes a few minutes.
 This way you will have your login and password information and can access their FCC license record as soon as it’s issued.

 Register in CORES (COmission REgistrationSystem) and receive your FRN (Federal Registration Number) before sitting for your exam to ensure your new license is processed quickly and easily through the FCC's ULS (Universal Licensing System).

+To conduct business with the FCC, you must register through FCC CORES and be assigned an FRN.
+This number will be used to uniquely identify you in all transactions with the FCC.
 View the FCC web page New Users guide to ULS for step by step instructions on the registration process or the Commission Registration System Video Tutorialspage for videos that help guide CORES users through a variety of situations.

 For assistance, submit a help request on the FCC’s Support Services page or call FCC at 877-480-3201 (Mon.-Fri.
 8 a.m.-6 p.m.
 ET).